modprods/grapho-user-guide/README.md

 * Grab the spherical nodes (and the relationship lines connecting nodes) with the GRAB button
 * Use the joystick to [TELEPORT](#teleport)
 * Use [FORCE PULL](#force-pull) to grab nodes at a distance - point at node, press TRIGGER button, flick wrist upwards, release TRIGGER
+* Alternatively, select a node and simply hold down TRIGGER or GRAB to automatically force pull.
 * Switch to another sample database using the [Settings Menu](#settings-menu)
     * Press the SETTINGS button on left controller
     * Select a different Database